IBM/ibm-spectrum-scale-cloud-install/docs/azure.md

   1. Supports provisioning Spectrum Scale resources within a single availability zone.
         - Allows different compute and storage subnet.
-        - Allows different compute and storage AMI's.
+        - Allows different compute and storage Image's.
         - Allows packer/custom image vs. non-packer (stock) image.
-        - Allows single/combined, separate compute only, separate storage only and separate compute and storage cluster (remout mount configuration) configuration (**Spectrum Scale filesystem will be configured such that only one copy of data is stored and two copies of metadata will be stored**).
+        - Allows single/combined, separate compute only, separate storage only and separate compute and storage cluster (remote mount configuration) configuration (**Spectrum Scale filesystem will be configured such that only one copy of data is stored and two copies of metadata will be stored**).
-        - Allows EBS (gp2, gp3, io1, io2 and sc1 or st1) and nitro instance profiles.
-        - Allows EBS encryption.
+        - Allows managed disk (Standard_LRS, StandardSSD_LRS and Premium_LRS) types.
   2. Supports provisioning Spectrum Scale resources within a multi (3) availability zones.
         - Allows different compute and storage subnet.
-        - Allows different compute and storage AMI's.
+        - Allows different compute and storage Image's.
         - Allows packer/custom image vs. non-packer (stock) image.
         - Allows single/combined, separate compute only, separate storage only and separate compute and storage cluster (remote mount configuration) configuration (**Spectrum Scale filesystem will be configured such that data and metadata will be replicated across 2 availability zones (Synchronous Replication).
 AZ-3, will be used as tiebreaker site.**).
-        - Allows EBS (gp2, gp3, io1, io2 and sc1 or st1) and nitro instance profiles.
+        - Allows EBS (Standard_LRS, StandardSSD_LRS and Premium_LRS) types.
-        - Allows EBS encryption.

   > **_NOTE:_** In order to create a Custom VM Image, refer to [Packer Azure Image Creation](../packer_templates/azure/README.md) for detailed steps, options.